The IASLT is the recognised professional association for Speech and Language Therapists in the Republic of Ireland.

 The Irish Association of Speech & Language Therapists welcomes your queries and feedback.

-For most queries, we recommend that you contact us by email using the included
+For most queries, we recommend that you contact us by email at email@example.com

 For all other queries: